 The term of our employment agreement with Mr. Patel lasts until either the Company or Mr. Patel terminates his employment by giving notice to the other party or his employment terminates due to his death.
 Pursuant to the employment agreement, Mr. Patel is entitled to receive an annual base salary of at least \$750,000, subject to increase from time to time by the Company and the opportunity to earn an annual performance-based bonus based on actual corporate and individual performance against established objectives for each calendar year, with a minimum target bonus opportunity of 60% of his annual base salary.
 In addition, if Mr. Patel's employment with us is terminated as a result of his death or disability, by the Company without Cause, or by Mr. Patel for Good Reason, whether or not in connection with a change in control, he will be entitled to receive (a) a lump sum payment equal to (i) 200% of the sum of his annual base salary and the target bonus for the year of termination plus (ii) \$25,000 and (b) a prorated portion of his target bonus for the year of termination.
-Also, if the termination occurs other than during the 12-month period following a change in control, Mr. Patel will be entitled to accelerated vesting of all of his then-unvested time-vesting equity that would have, absent termination, become vested within 18 months following termination, or if the termination occurs during the 12-month period following a change in control, Mr. Patel will be entitled to full accelerated vesting of all of his then-unvested time-vesting equity that would have, absent termination, become vested within 18 months following a change in control, Mr. Patel will be entitled to full accelerated vesting of all of his then-unvested time-vesting equity that would have, absent termination of a release of claims for the benefit of time-vesting equity.
-Mr. Patel will be entitled to full accelerated vesting of all of his then-unvested time-vesting equity that would have, absent termination of a release of claims for the benefit
+Also, if the termination occurs other than during the 12-month period following a change in control, Mr. Patel will be entitled to accelerated vesting of all of his then-unvested time-vesting equity that would have, absent termination, become vested within 18 months following termination, or if the termination occurs during the 12-month period following a change in control, Mr. Patel will be entitled to full accelerated vesting of all of his then-unvested time-vesting equity.
+Mr. Patel's right to receive these severance payments and benefits is subject to his execution and non-revocation of a release of claims for the benefit of the Company and his compliance with certain confidentiality obligations and restrictive covenants.